barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 Someone at hackTM said to me: "This is a festival for geeks".
 And it is.
 You have to imagine a Hackathon as a huge LAN-Party, but instead of gaming you write code.
-Well some guys actually played games all time, but let's keep this aside.
+Well some guys actually played games all the time, but let's keep this aside.

 ### About the author
 My name is Felix Jablonski.
 I am a computer science student at the University of Freiburg.
 Since 2018 I am working at Haufe Group in the software engineering department.
-Traveling to our office in Romania to participate in HackTM has been a great experience for me.
+Traveling to our office in Romania to participate in the HackTM has been a great experience for me.

 ### What is a Hackathon?
 In a Hackathon a lot of nerds and geeks, but also technology interested or economically motivated entrepreneurs meet to hack around with new technologies and ideas.

-"Hacking" around means on the one hand to learn new technologies and possibilities you missed before and on the other to use well known technologies in a different way.
+"Hacking" around means on the one hand to learn new technologies and possibilities you missed before and on the other hand to use well known technologies in a different way.

 You can try new things you always wanted to try out.
 Not to mention, that this ends up in a buzzword collection most of the time (Machine learning, Blockchain, IoT...) ;)